Natural Remedies for Muscle Cramps

 How about combining Chia seeds and coconut water to create your own homemade energy gel?
 Simply leave your chia seeds to soak in the coconut water (2 parts coconut water and 1 part chai seed) for 11 hours in the refrigerator.
 When you come back you’ll have a great gel for rehydrating!
 This is a wonderful way of avoiding all the artificial colourants and flavourings that are used in the energy drinks you’d find in your local store.
 You could also try this great recipe for a Chia Fresca.

-Bananas and dates are good sources of potassium which is essential constituent in avoiding leg cramps.
+Bananas and dates are good sources of potassium which is an essential constituent in avoiding leg cramps.
 They are also very handy for refuelling on the move.

 What to do to alleviate cramp